Ridiculous Economic Statistics - ISM Services PMI Shows Expansion

 We're thus reliant upon the only decentralised data processing system we've got, the economy itself and market prices that are spat out by that calculation.

 The second is something I've noted before about the ISM version of the PMI.
-It's compiled from members of the ISM.
+It's compiled from members of the ISM (See further explanation at bottom).
 As is the way with any trade body such members tend to be larger and older companies.
 So, it's reasonable enough as a survey (or panel) of what larger and older companies are doing.
 It's not representative of what the whole sector is doing.
 It misses out all those who are not ISM members, likely to be smaller and newer companies.

 My intuition would be that the ISM's services panel is further away from being representative than their manufacturing one just given the distribution of firm size and age in the two sectors.